swanframe/financial-insight-generator/README.md

 Notes:

-* When `enabled: false`, scripts that depend on vector search print a friendly note and exit; the rest of FIG is unaffected.
+* When `enabled: false`, scripts that depend on vector search (index build, vector CLI, RAG) simply skip vector logic; the rest of FIG is unaffected.
 * `provider: "chroma"`:

   * Uses `chromadb` as a local-first vector database.